randy3k/ProjectManager/README.md

   `Packages/User/Projects/`.
 You may need to update the project's folder information of the files.

-- If you want to keep the project files (`*.sublime-project` and `*.sublime- workspace`) in your project directory: open your project file `*.sublime- project`, and then use the import option of Project Manager.
+- If you want to keep the project files (`*.sublime-project` and `*.sublime-workspace`) in your project directory: open your project file `*.sublime-project`, and then use the import option of Project Manager.
 This tells Project Manager where `*.sublime-project` is located and Project Manager will know where to look when the project is opened.
 In other words, you can put the `*.sublime-project` file in any places.